 Basic Accounting Principles

-There are a number of basic accounting principles that have developed over time, and which form the basis upon which modern accounting is based.
-These principles are as follows:
+A number of basic accounting principles have been developed through common usage.
+They form the basis upon which modern accounting is based.
+The best-known of these principles are as follows:

 - Accrual principle.
 This is the concept that accounting transactions should be recorded in the accounting periods when they actually occur, rather than in the periods when there are cash flows associated with them.
 This is the foundation of the accrual basis of accounting.
 It is important for the construction of financial statements that show what actually happened in an accounting period, rather than being artificially delayed or accelerated by the associated cash flows.
 For example, if you ignored the accrual principle, you would record an expense only when you paid for it, which might incorporate a lengthy delay caused by the payment terms for the associated supplier invoice.